What Is Judicial Foreclosure?

 When You Have to Leave After the Foreclosure

-You might not have to move out of the home right away after the foreclosure sale.
+You might not have to leave the home immediately after the foreclosure sale.
 Depending on state law, the homeowner might be able to remain in the home until the court confirms the sale or, perhaps, until the redemption period expires.

-In some states, the homeowner gets the right to live in the home during what's called the "redemption period."
-A redemption period is an amount of time when the foreclosed homeowner may redeem (repurchase) the home after the foreclosure.
+In some states, the homeowner gets the right to live in the home during the "redemption period."
+A redemption period is a period of time when the foreclosed homeowner may redeem (repurchase) the home after the foreclosure.

 States With a Judicial Foreclosure Process